uhh-lt/kaldi-tuda-de/README.md

 25 April 2018

+- New s5_r2 recipe adapted from swbd s5c (GMM-HMM at the moment, TDNN recipe coming soon)!
-- Scripts are now compatible with Python3
+- s5_r2 scripts are now compatible with Python3
 - Training on all microphones data is now possible and also the default
 - Instead of MARYs phonemizer for OOV words, sequitur G2P is now used
-- New s5_r2 recipe adapted from swbd s5c (GMM-HMM at the moment, TDNN recipe coming soon)
 - Updated Kaldi install instructions

 ## Prerequisites